 Jenn is married to her best friend and love of her life, Bert, with two wonderful girls.
 Samantha is 18, and soon graduating from high school, and Lexi is 9.
-Jenn has been a business consultant with McDonald’s Corporation for close to 30 years, where her first real introduction to intimate charity work began with the Ronald McDonald House Charities.
+Jenn currently works with the Crestone Group serving as the Director of the Eastern Division.
 Jenn enjoys many activities, but her passion is competitive show jumping in the equestrian world.
 In fact, she has designed and executed two different annual walks for cancer, the latest one, Hoofin’ For The Cure, involves her horse Maximus.

 Jenn is an 8 year breast cancer survivor who was just recently diagnosed with Li-Fraumeni Syndrome just a few years back.
 Jenn is committed to advocating for all those who battle cancer, whether they are a patient or a researcher, in creating positive and hopeful outcomes.
 She always knew it was a possibility that she could develop cancer, as her mother died of breast cancer after an 8 year fight.
 Her mother taught her to be positive and live her life to the fullest no matter what the circumstances; to see the glass half full with her mother’s inspiration at the forefront.